-Our walking tour provides opportunities to gain an understanding into key locations within one of the oldest Chinatowns in the world and its influence on Chinese history and culture in Australia.
-We provide students with Chinese astrology symbols, multicultural identities, quizzes, food samples and activities as well as access to contemporary and historical locations eg street art.
+OUR walking tour provides opportunities to gain an understanding into key locations within one of the oldest continuous Chinatowns in the world and its influence on Chinese history and culture in Australia.
+We provide students with multicultural identities, quizzes, food samples and activities as well as access to both historic and contemporary locations eg street art.

 - Corrs Lane in China town is the smallest lane in Melbourne and connects to the Greek Precinct